duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

-`Divisible`, I recommend as background reading Tom Ellis' [*`Alternatives` convert products to sums*]( http://h2.jaguarpaw.co.uk/posts/alternatives-convert-products-to-sums/), which, in a very brief and accessible way, conveys intuition about monoidal functors that I will make use of here.
-There is a second Tom Ellis post, [*The Mysterious Incomposability of `Decidable`*]( http://h2.jaguarpaw.co.uk/posts/mysterious-incomposability-of-decidable/), that I will address here; I will render the main points of that one here, though, so there is no need to jump to it before carrying on.
+`Divisible`, I recommend as background reading Tom Ellis' [*`Alternatives` convert products to sums*]( http://h2.jaguarpaw.co.uk/posts/alternatives-convert-products-to-sums/), which conveys the core intuition about monoidal functor classes in an accessible manner.
+There is a second Tom Ellis post, [*The Mysterious Incomposability of `Decidable`*]( http://h2.jaguarpaw.co.uk/posts/mysterious-incomposability-of-decidable/), that this article will be in constant dialogue with, in particular as a source of examples.
+From now on I will refer to it as "the *Decidable* post".
 Needless to say, these notes are heavily indebted to those posts, and so I thank Gabriella and Tom for the spark of inspiration.

 For those of you reading with GHCi on the side, here is an import list: